About Our Testing

 - Not have had a positive COVID-19 test (LFD or PCR) in the last 90 days

-You must be aged 16 or over to have an on-site test at a community pharmacy.
-Symptom-free testing of secondary school children is being run via schools, with pupils taking twice-weekly tests using home test kits provided by their school.
-Primary school pupils are not being asked to have symptom free tests.
+You must be aged 11 or over to have an on-site test at a community pharmacy.
+Symptom-free testing of secondary school children is being run via schools during term time, with pupils taking twice-weekly tests using home test kits provided by their school, but secondary school aged children can use this service.
+Anyone aged under 16 must be accompanied by a parent or guardian.
+Primary school pupils are not being asked to have symptom-free tests.

 Home LFD testing kits can be collected from participating NHS Test & Trace sites in the afternoons and from participating pharmacies.
 Community pharmacies that are acting as testing sites may or may not be currently acting as collection points as well.
 It is recommended to visit the NHS COVID-19 Test Site Finder to check which sites are acting as collection points for home testing kits.
 No booking is required for collection.

 Testing is voluntary, although we hope that many people recognise the benefits of getting involved in local testing efforts, to reduce the spread of the virus in our communities.

 No. If you can access symptom-free testing via an existing programme such as at your workplace, you should continue to use that testing instead.

 If you wish to have an on-site test at a community pharmacy, you need to book beforehand via the online portal.
 If you are unable to book a test online, you can call the helpdesk number on 020 8865 1952 (Monday - Friday 7.00am to 11pm, Saturday - Sunday 9am to 5pm, local charges will apply).
 We would encourage you to book a test via our online system if you are able to.